 This private museum is in the coastal village of Vlichadia.
 It features exhibits related to the local sponge fishing, sea plants, sea animals, and an exciting collection of trade amphorae and other findings from ancient shipwrecks.

-This is a fascinating place to visit with children who will love to check the different kinds of sponges, corals, shells, fish, and strange sea creatures but also all the sponge diving equipment, ancient findings, coins, and even an ancient wreck that form the collection.
+This is a fascinating place to visit with children who will love to check the different kinds of sponges, corals, shells, fish, and strange sea creatures, but also all the sponge diving equipment, ancient findings, coins, and even an ancient wreck from the collection.

 Learn About Kalymnos’ Traditions At The Traditional Kalymnian House